0xJape/DigiFarm/docs/TECHNOLOGY_STACK.md

-# DigiFarm Technology Stack
+# HerdSync Technology Stack

 ## Overview

-DigiFarm is a comprehensive livestock management system built using modern web technologies.
-The application follows the **PERN Stack** architecture, which provides a robust, scalable, and type-safe full-stack solution for managing complex livestock data operations.
+HerdSync is a comprehensive cattle management system built using modern web technologies.
+The application follows the **PERN Stack** architecture, which provides a robust, scalable, and type-safe full-stack solution for managing complex cattle farm data operations.

 ---